Tips for Starting Your Christmas Lights Installation

 2. If your strand of mini or net lights doesn’t work right away, check for bulbs that have become unseated – popped out of their sockets.
 Mini lights today are manufactured so that if one light goes out (burns out) they’ll all stay on but if a light bulb is removed from its socket, halfway out or if the socket has been damaged, then your circuit will be broken.

 3. Check thoroughly for physical damage.
 Exposure to sun, wind, rain and high attic temperatures will all take a quick toll on Christmas lights.
 If you see visible damage to a string of lights, it’s time to retire them.
 If you can salvage some replacement bulbs for identical sets, then keep the set for that use.

 4. Don’t install replacement bulbs willy-nilly.
 Different sets of lights have bulbs with different voltage specs.
 Make sure that your replacement bulbs are identical the other bulbs on the strand.
 Otherwise, they glow less brightly or pop.
 The best replacement bulbs are the ones that originally came with your light strand.

 6. Keep the lifespan of your sets in mind.
-Premium lights can have a lifespan of up to approximately 3000 hours with bargain basement lights lasting much less time.
-Of course environment and the weather will affect how long your lights will last.
+Premium incandescent light strings can have a lifespan of up to approximately 3000 hours with bargain basement lights lasting much less time.
+Of course, the environment and the weather will affect how long your lights will last.